visier/connector-python/README.md

 ```

 ### Detail Query
-This is an example of a snippet that may be added to e.g. a Jupyter Notebook that loads detailed data.
-Detailed data is essentially granular, i.e. non-aggregated, data from Visier entities, e.g. Subjects such as `Employee` or Events such as `Compensation_Payout`.
+This is an example of a snippet that may be added to something that loads detailed data such as a Jupyter Notebook.
+Detailed data is essentially granular, non-aggregated data from Visier entities.
+For example, subjects such as `Employee` or events such as `Compensation_Payout`.
 ```python
 # List query from JSON query definition
 list_query = load_json("detail/employee-pay_level.json")